Last updated on March 19, 2026

 EDH as we know it today is also known as the Commander format.
 One legendary creature is the leader of a 100-card deck, and a Magic player builds the Commander deck around the color identity of said legendary creature.

-For example, if you’re building a Commander deck around Adriana, Captain of the Guard, you can only utilize red, white, and colorless cards.
-Running an Adrix and Nev, Twincasters Commander deck means you can only build your deck using green and blue cards.
+For example, if you build a Commander deck around Inspirit, Flagship Vessel, you can only utilize blue, red, white, and colorless cards.
+Put Adrix and Nev, Twincasters in your command zone and you need to focus on Simic cards ().
+Run a Meren of Clan Nel Toth Commander deck and that means you can only build your deck using colorless, green and black cards.
 And so on!

 The History of EDH